Americans get a taste for macarons

 At the macaron shop Bisous, Ciao in the Lower East Side of Manhattan, a sign in the window makes clear that macarons, which Bon Appetit magazine had dubbed "the new cupcake" last year, are not the same thing as macaroons, a chewy coconut biscuit.

-Like their trendy predecessor, macarons win many fans with their bold appearance and array of whimsical flavors.
+Like their trendy predecessor, macarons win many fans with their bold appearance and array of whimsical flavours.

-"I think people like them at first because they're striking colors, and they're dainty and pretty," said Bisous, Ciao owner and founder Tanya Ngangan.
+"I think people like them at first because they're striking colours, and they're dainty and pretty," said Bisous, Ciao owner and founder Tanya Ngangan.

 Holder agrees, describing them as "small accessories" that can be given as gifts in place of champagne or flowers.